Jesse-Jumbo/IPC-Exam/README.md

 # IPC-Exam
-An offline version for 2021 entrance exam (2021)
+The offline version for entrance exam (2021)

 [TOC]